-Action Details Develop a Develop a Fauna Management Plan in consultation with key stakeholders Fauna to ensure the long-term health and survival of existing fauna populations Management at Craigie Bushland.
-Key issues to be addressed within the Fauna Plan Management Plan include roles and responsibilities of relevant land managers and authorites and risk management in response to population growth and potential environmental impacts.

-Action Details Fauna survey Undertake a follow up fauna survey, in mid-late spring to supplement previous fauna surveys, within 10 years, including a targeted winter opportunistic survey for invertebrates.
-Quenda Continue liaisons with the University of Western Australia on research and monitoring monitoring being conducted on the Quenda population.
-Rainbow Bee- Continue to monitor for Rainbow Bee-eater nesting sites through monthly eater nesting inspections and install fencing and signage around exposed nesting sites sites to decrease trampling of nests by humans or dogs.
-Feral animal Continue to monitor feral animal populations and implement regular control control to reduce pressures on native fauna and flora.
+Action Details Develop a Fauna Management Plan Develop a Fauna Management Plan in consultation with key stakeholders to ensure the long term health and survival of existing fauna populations at Craigie Bushland.
+Key issues to be addressed within the Fauna Management Plan include roles and responsibilities of relevant land managers and authorities and risk management in response to population growth and potential environmental impacts.
+Fauna survey Undertake a follow up fauna survey, in mid-late spring to supplement previous fauna surveys, within 10 years, including a targeted winter opportunistic survey for invertebrates.
+Quenda monitoring Continue liaisons with the University of Western Australia on research and monitoring being conducted on the Quenda population.
+Rainbow Bee-eater nesting sites Continue to monitor for Rainbow Bee-eater nesting sites through monthly inspections and install fencing and signage around exposed nesting sites to decrease trampling of nests by humans or dogs.
+Feral animal control Continue to monitor feral animal populations and implement regular control to reduce pressures on native fauna and flora.
 Remove feral beehives if they are identified on site and are accessible.
-Patrols to Continue targeted patrols by City Rangers to ensure dogs are kept on ensure dogs are leads and their droppings are collected. kept on leads and owners are cleaning up after their dogs
+Patrols to ensure dogs are kept on leads and owners are cleaning up after their dogs Continue targeted patrols by City Rangers to ensure dogs are kept on leads and their droppings are collected.

-3.5 Social and Built Environment
+9.0 Social and Built Environment

-History and Heritage
+9.1 History and Heritage

-Craigie Bushland is not registered on State or Federal Indigenous heritage inventory databases, however a place of heritage has been lodged to the Department of Planning, Lands and Heritage to the north of Craigie Bushland within the Beenyup Waste Water Treatment Plant referred to as 'Beenyup Marked Tree.'148
+Craigie Bushland is not registered on State or Federal Indigenous heritage inventory databases, however a place of heritage has been lodged to the Department of Planning, Lands and Heritage to the north of Craigie Bushland within the Beenyup Waste Water Treatment Plant referred to as 'Beenyup Marked Tree.'146

-Beenyup is reported to be an Indigenous word meaning 'digging place of abundant native potatoes.'149
+Beenyup is reported to be an Indigenous word meaning 'digging place of abundant native potatoes.'147